What Is Crochet?

 There are different ways you could define crochet.

-Primarily, crochet is a method that can be used for creating useful items.
+Primarily, crochet is a process that can be used for creating useful items.
 Possibilities include clothing, accessories, home decor items, art objects, fabrics and more.

 For some people, crochet is a hobby, or simply a pastime.
 For others, crochet is a means of earning extra income; for some, crochet is even a career.
 For many, crochet is a means of relaxing or relieving stress.
 Some people view crochet as being an art form; others would disagree, insisting that crochet is a craft.